Understanding service-linked roles in IAM Identity Center - Amazon IAM Identity Center

 Service-linked roles are predefined IAM permissions that allow IAM Identity Center to delegate and enforce which users have single sign-on access to specific Amazon Web Services accounts in your organization in Amazon Organizations.
 The service enables this functionality by provisioning a service-linked role in every Amazon Web Services account within its organization.
 The service then allows other Amazon services like IAM Identity Center to leverage those roles to perform service-related tasks.
 For more information, see Amazon Organizations and service-linked roles.

 When you enable IAM Identity Center, IAM Identity Center creates a service-linked role in all accounts within the organization in Amazon Organizations.
 IAM Identity Center also creates the same service-linked role in every account that is subsequently added to your organization.
 This role allows IAM Identity Center to access each account's resources on your behalf.
-For more information, see Manage access to Amazon Web Services accounts.
+For more information, see Amazon Web Services account access.

 Service-linked roles that are created in each Amazon Web Services account are named AWSServiceRoleForSSO.
 For more information, see Using service-linked roles for IAM Identity Center.